Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Generating a decent income from your live stream is hard and it requires dedication.

 If you are struggling, try to figure out what you are doing wrong and fix it.

 Don’t hesitate to come back to this article if you think you have forgotten something.

-Also, if you need to go the extra miles, you can book a 1-hour session with one of our marketing consultant that can help you figure out what is wrong with your channel and/or ways to improve it.
+Also, if you need to go the extra mile, you can book a 1-hour session with one of our marketing consultants that can help you figure out what is wrong with your channel and/or ways to improve it.